ashfurrow/blog/source/blog/2019-03-23-learning-from-other-programming-communities.html.markdown

         response: "Wait, what do you mean?"
       },
       {
         message: "Apple's tooling reflects Apple's priorities; they make Instruments.app really amazing because they care that we build performant apps.
 That's great!
 But Apple's unit testing tools are... pretty awful to compared to <a href='https://jestjs.io'>Jest</a>.
-Apple doesn't prioritize unit testing – that's their opinion, and if you disagree with it, then that's your problem.",
+Apple doesn't prioritize unit testing – that's their opinion, and if you disagree with it, that's not Apple's problem.",
         response: "What's so wrong about Xcode's unit testing tools?"
       },
       {
         message: "I wrote a <a href='https://ashfurrow.com/blog/apple-releases-jive/'>whole blog post about this</a>, go check it out.
 It's not a fair comparison, granted: Jest benefits from being used by such a huge community in web front-ends, servers, and command-line tools.
 XCTest gets used by the relatively small iOS developer community.
-However, the blog post goes into detail about low-hanging fruit that would make a huge difference.",
+However, the blog post goes into detail about low-hanging fruit that would make a huge difference.
+It's got radars you can dupe.",
-        response: "I hadn't thought about how all the different types of JavaScript could share the same tools like that.
-How else are the native iOS tools different?"
+        response: "How else are the native iOS tools different?"
       },
       {
         message: "Apple builds tools for workflows that already exist, or that Apple invents.
 Their tools can be difficult to build community tools on top of.
 Take the new Xcode extensions API: it's very limited.
 Compare that to Visual Studio Code's extensions API, which is so capable that it has enabled entirely <em>new kinds</em> of developer tools get built.",